Benjibenne/sons-of-gustav-vasa/README.md

 ### fixing bugs

-- fixed section bugs with adding a header with title Welcome and text with content of this website.
+- Fixed section bugs with adding a header with title Welcome and text with content of this website.
-- fixed last and other following bugs with deleting shown stray tags with no closing tag.
+- Fixed last and other following bugs with deleting shown stray tags with no closing tag.

 ## Deployment:
 The site was deployed to GitHub pages.